DPMI/visualizer/README.md

     date = '2014-01-12'
     version = 0
     api = 1
+    deps = ['foo'] # optional

     def factory(): pass

 The first two fields is for external identification only.
 The `date` and `version` variables should be bumped upon changes but neither is used internally by the visualizer but rather used when debugging.
 Next the `api` variable defines what API this plugin uses.
 Currently there is only a single API present, namely version 1.
 Future versions may define other APIs.
+The optional `deps` variable is a list of modules to import, if the plugin requires non-standard libraries (or numpy, opengl, cairo and pango) they should be listed here instead of plain `import foo` as then the plugin would fail to load at all, even when just querying documentation or metadata.
+Anything listed will be imported just as `import foo` would have done.
 Lastly the `factory` object is called when an instance of the plugin is required.
 You can either pass a class object `factory = MyPlugin` or write a custom function.

 There is two flavors of plugins: [Cairo](http://cairographics.org/) or pure OpenGL.
 Cairo plugins is best suited when vector graphics is required but is slower to render compared to hardware accelerated OpenGL.
 See `plugins/sample_cairo.py` and `plugins/sample_opengl.py` respectively.
 Cairo sample contains extended documentation and is more suitable for starters.